 COST OF A DOG

 How much does it cost to change a life?
-Good Dog! needs to raise $26,000 to raise, care and train each dog as well as educate and support each family.
+Good Dog! needs to raise $32,000 to raise, care and train each dog as well as educate and support each family.
 With the help of our Family Fundraising Director, families accepted into the Good Dog! program pay or fundraise $16,000.
-The remaining $10,000 is provided to families in need, through the Good Dog!
+The remaining funds are provided to families in need, through the Good Dog!
 Scholarship Fund.

 We have seen that the love and support that families receive through fundraising can be a healing process in itself.

-Families must also cover the cost of travel, lodging, and food for the 5-day Team Training in San Diego, CA.
+Families must also cover the cost of travel, lodging, and food for the 5-day Team Training in Southern California.

 We use only positive training methods for our dogs, no prong collars, collar corrections or fear or pain-based training of any kind.
 We use Bonnie Bergin's training methods and philosophies as taught at Bergin University of Canine Studies.